goastian/midori-desktop/README.md

 - Windows 10 or later.
 (Windows 7 and 8 are not supported)

 - x86_64 CPU architecture.
-AArch64 is supported for Linux & Windows.
+AArch64 is not supported.

 - Midori provides "exe" installer & "Winget" install.